Labour unveils plans for Renters Rights Bill

 Tenants will gain the power to challenge unreasonable rent increases and the practice of rental bidding wars will end.
 The Bill also makes it easier for tenants to keep pets, subject to landlord approval – which cannot be unreasonably withheld – and potential insurance requirements.

-Introduction of the Decent Homes Standard
+Introduction of a Decent Homes Standard

 A new Decent Homes Standard for the private rental sector aims to reduce poor quality rental homes.
 All privately rented properties will need to meet safety and security standards.